saulpierotti/markdown_notebook/BDP.md

 		* Reduce: aggregate the data from a set of tuples
 			* I take several dictionaries from different documents and count the total word occurrence
 * Apache Hadoop is an open-source software ecosystem for big data analysis and storage
-	* It is designed to scale well from a single server to thousands
+	* It is designed to scale well from a single server to thousands of servers
 	* It is highly fault tolerant
-	* It is typically run on low-grade hardware, but it is highly reliable because of the software-level failure handling
+	* It is typically run on low-grade hardware, but it is highly reliable because of the software-level failure handling routines
 	* New nodes can be added quickly without changing configurations
 	* It does not require any schema, it can accept any kind of data
 	* When a node fails the system just redirects the load on the remaining nodes, without halting